kalohq/redocs/docs/dump.md

 - babel/plugin-handbook to understand how we parse and traverse code - https://github.com/thejameskyle/babel-handbook/blob/master/translations/en/plugin-handbook.md#toc-visitors
 - estree spec for node types - https://github.com/estree/estree
 - Further understanding of babel tree traversal (especially nicely organised path methods) - https://github.com/babel/babel/tree/master/packages/babel-traverse/src

+### More summaries

+Engine to understand your component ecosystem.

+Features are
+- utilities for extraction
+- pipeline for extraction
+- framework for powering developer tools

+Goal: To bring a new level of understanding to our component ecosystem and power next-generation developer tools.